damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 evangelization, both internally and externally.
 When something is released, the following teams need to be aware of it as they will all need to do something about it:

-* marketing: depending on the importance of the feature, we need the help of marketing to promote this feature on our different communication channels.
+* Marketing: depending on the importance of the feature, we need the help of marketing to promote this feature on our different communication channels.
-* sales: sales need to know what's new or changed in the product so they can have better arguments to convince new or existing customers during their sales process.
+* Sales: sales need to know what's new or changed in the product so they can have better arguments to convince new or existing customers during their sales process.
-* support: as they are in contact with our users and customers all day long, support should perfectly know how our products work.
+* Support: as they are in contact with our users and customers all day long, support should perfectly know how our products work.

-The best way to achieve that is to schedule meetings with the different teams in order to prepare the launch.
+You can promote your work in several ways:

+* start with documenting what will be released and share this documentation with the different teams,
+* schedule meeting, if you think it's important, with the teams listed above.

 #### GitLab University